The Lean Language Reference

 Nat.blt (a b : Nat) : Bool

-Boolean less-than of natural numbers.
+The Boolean less-than comparison on natural numbers.

-9.1.4.5.2.
-Decidable EqualityπŸ”—
+18.1.4.5.2.Β Decidable EqualityπŸ”—

 πŸ”—def